I’ve been helping people find and follow their passion since 2009.

 It’s not up to your mind to determine a path.

 We live in a culture that says that you need to set goals and make things happen.
-But my experience has been just the opposite.

 My body is my vehicle, and it knows where to go